 'Good day Detective Crow, what can I be of service to you sir?'
 She asked.

 'I was wondering if you could answer several of my questions.
 Believe me, I shall attempt to be as prompt and direct as possible'.

 'Questions you say detective, such as what type of questions?'
 She insisted.

-'Well, to be frank my lady', I said.
+'Well, I shall be frank my lady!'

 'Lady Buslingthorpe.
 Although I am a widow sir, I much prefer to be called, Lady Buslingthorpe than my lady!'
-She responded.

 'And your language is not the common parlance one sees much in this area Detective Crow.
-As for the black thorny rose it evokes sentiments of mystery, peril, or some darker emotion like melancholy or compulsive love; even though to me, compulsive love can be more measured as tainted love'.
-She hesitated before she continued, 'I am certain even an Englishman such as you sir, is aware of the rising phenomenon of the Victorian cult of mourning?'
+As for the black thorny rose, it evokes sentiments of mystery, peril, or some darker emotion like melancholy or compulsive love; even though to me, compulsive love can be more measured as tainted love'.
+She had hesitated before she continued, 'I am certain even an Englishman such as you sir, is aware of the rising phenomenon of the Victorian cult of mourning?'

 She was equanimous in her reply, 'Unfortunately, I am no expert on the matter and I don't want to be perceived as an ultracrepidarian—but if I can be of any more service to you Detective Crow, I would suggest that you visit our Melbourne Museum that is located in the city block between the streets of La Trobe, Swanston, Little Lonsdale and Russell.
 There you will find all the pertinent information about the Victorian cult of mourning sir'.

 'I shall keep that in mind Lady Buslingthorpe, but I must be on my way now.
 I shall be excusing myself for now!'